codealltag/privacy_tagger/README.md

 # Tagger for Recognizing Privacy-Sensitive Information

-The tagger recognizes privacy-sensitive information in German emails and similar text genres using [flair](https://github.com/flairNLP/flair) as framework.
+The tagger recognizes privacy-sensitive information in German emails and similar text genres using [flair](https://github.com/flairNLP/flair) as a framework.

 We followed flair's [code](https://github.com/flairNLP/flair/blob/master/resources/docs/TUTORIAL_7_TRAINING_A_MODEL.md#training-a-named-entity-recognition-ner-model-with-transformers) for model training and the settings described in [Schweter and Akbik (2021)](https://arxiv.org/abs/2011.06993) (without using document context) to fine-tune a transformer on 3,000 pseudonymized emails of CodE Alltag containing manually and automatically detected privacy-sensitive entities.
 For more information see our paper.